 Brendan has collaborated with landscape architects, architects, artists, urban designers and planners on projects across Canada and abroad, and has completed several award winning, youth led place-making projects in inner-suburban communities in and around Toronto.

 Since 2018, Brendan has been leading plazaPOPS with Daniel Rotsztain (MLA 2018) and faculty colleague Karen Landman, a tactical urbanism initiative tailored to the conditions of suburban main streets that generates community and economic development through pop up public spaces on privately owned strip-mall parking lots.
 You can learn more about plazaPOPS’ first pilot in this video and report, a ‘proof of concept’ project that involved numerous LA students in the school who contributed through design studios, research assistantships and independent study courses.

-The plazaPOPS team is currently working on a SSHRC funded research project in partnership with the City of Toronto to understand how to develop a sustainable city-wide program — a challenge made all the more urgent in the context of COVID-19.
+In summer 2021, plazaPOPS incorporated as a not-for-profit organization and was awarded a grant from the Federal Development Agency of Southern Ontario as part of the City of Toronto’s ‘Main Street Recovery and Rebuild program', to implement a series of new plazaPOPS installations between 2022 and 2024.
+Brendan and Daniel continue to lead the project, and are working with a larger team of researchers on a SSHRC funded research project in partnership with the City of Toronto to evaluate the impact of plazaPOPS and understand how to develop a sustainable city-wide program — a challenge made all the more urgent in the context of COVID-19.

 Brendan brings this experience to his community design studio and professional practice courses in the undergraduate and graduate landscape architectural programs at Guelph.